-Public international law is legally binding on nation states in their interactions with other states, international organisations, and individuals.
-It covers a range of activities from the conduct of war, trade, and human rights.
+Public international law governs a range of issues, including human rights and the conduct of war and trade.
+It is legally binding on nation states in their interactions with other states, international organisations and individuals.

-Historically international law sought mainly to regulate exchanges and dealings between States.
-For example, and at a basic level it governed how a state treated foreign diplomats who were based in the host country.
+Historically, international law has sought to regulate exchanges and dealings between states.
+For example, it has governed how a state should treat foreign diplomats who were based in the host country.

 The evolution of international law

 International law is evolving, as is its use.
 It is increasingly referred to in cases relating to the conduct of war, human rights and the protection of the environment.
 It may also be applied in domestic public law challenges.

 International law increasingly regulates interactions between states and non-state actors.

 A non-state actor can be one of a number of entities: an individual, a non-governmental organisation (e.g. Medicines san Frontiers), even a multinational company.

 International law confers upon each individual certain rights.
 For example, international human-rights law confers the right not to be tortured.
 This means a government cannot torture someone they deem a ‘terrorist’ to obtain information.